 According to the U.S. Census Bureau's 2010 statistics, there are 1,492,953 people living in Suffolk County.

-16. What Attractions are There on Long Island, NY?
+What Attractions Are There on Long Island, NY?

 There are many attractions including the fabled beaches, the Hamptons, Belmont Race Track, home of the Belmont Stakes (the last leg of horse racing's Triple Crown along with the Kentucky Derby and the Preakness), and much more.
 There's plenty for the whole family.

-16. Do You Need a Lot of Money to Live on, or to Visit, Long Island, NY?
+Do You Need a Lot of Money to Live There or Visit?